waigo/waigo/README.md

 };
 ```

 As you can see, HTML and JSON output formats are supported by default, with the specific format chosen via a configurable URL query parameter.
-The actual implementations of each output format can be found in `support/outputFormats/*`.
+The actual implementations of each output format can be found in the `support/outputFormats` module file path.

 To add your own custom output format:

-1. Create a module file under `support/outputFormats/` with your format's name.
+1. Create a module file named after your format in the `support/outputFormats` module file path.
 2. Add your format's name into the `app.config.outputFormats` configuration object along with any necessary configuration info.

 The associated middleware which sets up the output format for a request is located in `support/middleware/outputFormats`.
 It adds a `render()` method to the middleware context object.
 You use this as as follows: